Egypt at the 2004 Summer Olympics

 Egypt, represented by the Egyptian Olympic Committee, competed at the 2004 Summer Olympics in Athens, Greece from 13 to 29 August 2004.
 97 competitors, 81 men and 16 women, took part in 48 events in 17 sports.
 Egypt's anthem, Bilady, Bilady, Bilady ("My Homeland, My Homeland, My Homeland") was played when Egypt won a gold medal.

-Overall, Egyptian competitors won five medals, including one gold, one silver and two bronze, at the Athens Olympics.
+Overall, Egyptian competitors won five medals, including one gold, one silver and three bronze, at the Athens Olympics.